 Data source V-Dem Original variable v2cltort GSoD name V_22_20 Definition Question: Is there freedom from torture?
 Responses: o: Not respected by the public authorities.
 Torture is practiced systematically and is incited and approved by the leaders of the government.
 1: Weakly respected by the public authorities.
 Torture is practiced frequently but is often not incited or approved by senior leaders in the government.
 At the same time, government leaders are not actively working to prevent it.
 2: Somewhat.
 Torture is practiced occasionally but is typically not approved by senior leaders in the government.
 3: Mostly respected by the public authorities.
 Torture is practiced in a few isolated cases but is not incited or approved by senior government leaders.
 4: Fully respected by the public authorities.
 Torture is non-existent.
 Clarification: Torture refers to the deliberate inflicting of extreme pain, whether mental or physical, with the aim of extracting information or intimidating victims, who are in a state of incarceration.
 Here, we are concerned with torture practiced by state officials or other agents of the state (the police, security forces, prison guards and paramilitary groups).
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2018) Coppedge et al. (2018: 158) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
-Indicator of 2.
-Fundamental Rights 2.2.
+Citation Pemstein et al. (2019) Coppedge et al. (2019) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Indicator of Fundamental Rights 2.2.
 Civil liberties 2.2.E.
-Personal integrity and security Aggregation IRT to construct sub-dimension 2.2.E.
+Personal integrity and security Aggregation IRT to construct subdimension 2.2.E.
 Personal integrity and security.
-Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
-Coverage 160- 140- 120- 100- 1975 1985 1995 2005 2015
+Final scale Scaled to range from o (lowest score) to 1 (highest score).
+Coverage